Elin-Modding-Resources/Elin.Docs/articles/5_Elin API/scripting.md

 Evaluate and get the actual return value.

 + `globals`: an object that all public fields can be accessed inside the script directly.
-+ `useState`: id of the script state to use or create, it is a special globals object that exposes a `Dictionary<string, object> Script` that script can use to persist values in between evaluations.
++ `useState`: id of an existing script state, created beforehand via console command `cs.state push <id>`.
+The state is a special globals object exposing an indexer `Script["key"]` that scripts can use to persist values in between evaluations.
+Passing an unregistered id gives a fresh throwaway state on each call, so nothing persists.
 + `useCache`: cache the compiled script so the following invocations of the same script can skip compilation to speed up time.
 This does not persist through game restarts.
 + `throwOnError`: throw `EScriptCompilationException` if the script has compilation errors.